A school uniform issue at Cheltenham Secondary College has sparked debate in the media today. The Herald-Sun reported this morning:

 (You can see what the jacket looks like in this Facebook post from 29 May, which clearly shows the flags and states that the jacket is an additional non-compulsory item.)

-Parents Victoria CEO Gail McHardy was interviewed by Neil Mitchell (skip to 2hr 4min 30sec) and approached by the Age for comment.
+Parents Victoria CEO Gail McHardy was interviewed by Neil Mitchell (recording is no longer available) and approached by the Age for comment.

 Here are the comments Gail submitted to the Age: